paulkennethkent/schoolio/README.md

 This will start the server on port `8000`.

-Note: A cors policy has been added to allow a frontend to make request from port `5173`.
+Note: A cors policy has been added to allow a frontend to make requests from port `5173`.

 ### Frontend